A Vector Bilinear Framework for Soliton Dynamics in Coupled Modified KdV Systems: Hirota's bilinear vector representation

 Introducing these examples in the cmKdV equations (\ref{V2cmKdV}), we get a set of two vector Hirota bilinear equations:

-It is important to emphasize that, in contrast with standard component-wise approaches, the present formulation preserves the vector structure throughout the bilinearization procedure.
+It is important to emphasize that, in contrast with standard component-wise approaches, the present formulation preserves the vector structure throughout the bilinearization procedure and is basis independent (see appendix A).
 In particular, the nonlinear coupling term $F^t \mathcal{E} F$ appears naturally as a quadratic form, highlighting the role of the coupling matrix in the interaction dynamics.
 This provides a more compact and structurally consistent framework for the analysis of multi-component soliton solutions.